atharvabiyani/Sentiment-Analysis-For-Movie-Reviews/README.md

 The project addresses the challenge of accurately classifying sentiment in movie reviews, aiming to discern the strengths and weaknesses of XG Boost, Light GBM, and Bert models in this context.

 ## Dataset
 Utilizing the IMDB Dataset, the project leverages a comprehensive collection of movie reviews for training and testing the sentiment analysis models.
 The dataset undergoes preprocessing, lemmatization, and vectorizing to enhance model performance.
+The dataset can be found here: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 ## Model
 The study employs three models: XG Boost, Light BGM, and Bert, each renowned for its unique capabilities.
 By comparing their outcomes, the project seeks to identify the model that excels in discerning sentiments from movie reviews.